Clarification of Biblical Teachings

 Born Again, Water Baptism, and gifts of the Spirit.

 Holy Spirit baptism is real and happens when someone genuinely believes in Jesus as Lord and Savior.
-In most cases today, Holy Spirit Baptism comes separately from Water Baptism largely because today we tend to water baptize people after they come to saving faith.
+In most cases today, Holy Spirit Baptism comes separately from Water Baptism mainly because today we tend to water baptize people after they come to saving faith.
 With that said, Holy Spirit baptism may come at the time of water baptism if that is the first genuine profession of faith.
 Holy Spirit baptism may also occur after water baptism.
 The reason someone may not receive the Holy Spirit through water baptism or even when they make a profession of faith can be at least two-fold.
-One reason is because it may not have been a true profession of faith.
-Another reason the Holy Spirit may come at a later date is because someone may not have been aware of the Holy Spirit.
-Later, if through teaching, discovery or even the prayerful guidance and laying on of hands a person may become aware of the presence of the Holy Spirit in a way they were previously unaware.
-In those instances, at times it can be hard to be certain as to whether the person was a true believer prior.
+One reason is that it may not have been a true profession of faith.
+Another reason the Holy Spirit may come later is that someone may have yet to be aware of the Holy Spirit.
+Later, through teaching, discovery, or even the prayerful guidance and laying on of hands, a person may become aware of the presence of the Holy Spirit in a previously unaware way.
+In those instances, at times, it can be hard to be certain as to whether the person was a true believer prior.
 This we are taught in the scriptures; a true believer has the Holy Spirit and that the Holy Spirit is poured out on us richly.
-The Holy Spirit is the very mark of the fact that we are a true believer.
+The Holy Spirit is the very mark of the fact that we are true believers.
 When we have the Holy Spirit, we are also given gifts of the Holy Spirit.
-God has many gifts he gives and he gives to us the specific gift or gifts that he wills.
-We are to be eager for spiritual gifts from God but also should trust him to give them as he determines.
-Some people believe what may be called sign gifts such as speaking in tongues, healing, interpretation of tongues, works of miracles, and prophecy have ceased.
-At Crossing Community Church we believe God can do what he wants and that he is still able to have any gift manifested that is discussed in his Word.
+God has many gifts and gives us the specific gift or gifts that he wills.
+We are to be eager for spiritual gifts from God but also should trust him to provide them as he determines.
+Some people believe what may be called sign gifts, such as speaking in tongues, healing, interpretation of tongues, works of miracles, and prophecy, have ceased.
+At Crossing Community Church, we believe God can do what he wants and that he can still have any gift manifested that is discussed in His Word.
 God is not limited.
-We also do not believe that everyone is supposed to have a specific spiritual gift.
-Specifically, in regards to the gift of tongues some Holy Spirit baptized believers have it and some do not.
+We also do not believe everyone should have a specific spiritual gift.
+Specifically, regarding the gift of tongues, some Holy Spirit-baptized believers have it, and some do not and will not.
 God can and does give whatever gifts he determines.
-In any case the speaking of tongues is not something for public show.
+In any case, speaking in tongues is not something for public show.
 Most who exercise this gift only do so as a private form of prayer.
-We need to be eager to serve God and should be open to whatever gift God desires to give us.
-The following article does a good job of talking about Continuations and Cessations.
-We do believe good brothers and sisters in Christ can hold to different views regarding sign gifts.
-Some people tend to get rather polar on their view one way or the other.
-At our church we lean toward a continuations position.
-We are eager for God to work in us and through us but see ourselves as wise and cautious in this area.

 https://www.gotquestions.org/continuationism.html